Zeronith/Interpreter/README.md

 - Click the **Ажилуулах** button on the navbar to generate and display the combined live output.

 ## 📝 Project Structure
+## 📝 Project Structure

-├── index.html # Main HTML file with editor and preview layout ├── style.css # Styling for layout and editor containers ├── script.js # JS logic initializing Monaco editors and handling live preview ├── Logo.png # Logo image used in navbar
+- `index.html` — Main HTML file with editor and preview layout
+- `style.css` — Styling for layout and editor containers
+- `script.js` — JS logic initializing Monaco editors and handling live preview
+- `Logo.png` — Logo image used in navbar

 ## 👤 Author
 [Enguunbayar]